Roadmap

 around

 RegisterProvider(method, path, handler).
-New verifiers and dispatch handlers (more GitHub event types, Slack event subscriptions beyond slash commands, generic webhook ingest) are additive. - Expanded backend matrix — the pluggable agent backend interface already covers Claude Code, OpenAI Codex, opencode, Gemini CLI, and GitHub Copilot CLI.
-Filling in the Copilot metrics stub (so token and cost rollups stop being partial) and adding new backends as they appear are natural follow-ups.
+New verifiers and dispatch handlers (more GitHub event types, Slack event subscriptions beyond slash commands, generic webhook ingest) are additive. - Expanded backend matrix — the pluggable agent backend interface already covers Claude Code, OpenAI Codex, opencode, Gemini CLI, GitHub Copilot CLI, and Cursor.
+Filling in the Copilot and Cursor metrics stubs (so token and cost rollups stop being partial) and adding new backends as they appear are natural follow-ups.

 Later (exploratory)